Caprpar/caprpar/README.md

 <a href="https://caprpar.github.io/native-javascript/del2/labb-2/index.html"><img align="right" src="assets/nutri.png" style="width:auto;height:22em;border:2px solid #fff;border-radius:5px;"></a>
 After learning native javascript i composed a site where you enter the ingredients and get the total componed portions nutritional values.
 In "My Dishes" you can find graphs over daily recommended intake for each nutrition your dish provides.

+I loved the process of boiling down everything we learnt to create a tool that suits my lifestyle.
+I leared so much building and fighting with this page including.
+Biggest challenge was fetching and displaying data, now i do it with ease. 🏄

 [Link: Nutri website](https://caprpar.github.io/native-javascript/del2/labb-2/index.html)
 <br />